mtolly/onyx/songs/dream-theater/repentance/README.md

   * Timing and drums by Grinnz.

-  * Chart confidence: *high*, written to Portnoy's DVD.
+  * Drums confidence: *high*, written to Portnoy's DVD.

+  * Restitution spoken word transcribed from the isolated audio on Chaos in Progress.